Sahuaripa: Education and health care

-There are three preschools, three elementary schools,a junior high school, and a high school in the city, but there is no hospital.
+There are three preschools, three elementary schools, a junior high school, and a high school in the city.
+However, there is no hospital.
 12 doctors and 9 nurses attend the population in small clinics.

 Economy

-Agriculture and cattle raising are the most important economic activities.
+Agriculture and cattle raising are the most important economic activities of Sahuaripa.
 Grasses are grown as fodder for the cattle and there is modest cultivation of beans and corn for self-consumption.

 The cattle herd was substantial with 64,000 head counted in 2000.
 Organic garlic is grown in small plots near the village of Santo Tomas for Wild Oats Markets natural food stores in the U.S. Additional small-scale, sustainable production of local products like naturally dehydrated grass-fed beef called "machaca" is gaining momentum along with heirloom red chili pepper products, handmade panela cheese, and ground cornmeal called "pinol".
 Local indigenous red pepper production could provide a better alternative than cattle feed for the limited arable land in the narrow valleys along creeks and rivers.
 These types of agricultural plots are referred to as Maguechis or Mahwechis.
 Chili production could not rival New Mexico's Hatch Valley but could be comparable to that in northern New Mexico counties.
 Ristras of red pepper chilies are as common here as in northern New Mexico as well as dehydrated sweetcorn known as "chicos".
 The most prominent employer in the district is the Mulatos gold mine owned by Alamos Gold, Inc., of Toronto, ON, Canada.
 The Mexican national Secretariat of Economy first granted the concession to Placer Dome of Vancouver, BC, CA, but the project was transferred.
 It is an open-pit operation with the leach pad on the Mulatos River watershed.
 The Mulatos river flows into the Aros river near the village of Guadalupe El Grande.
 As of late 2009, mine drilling exploration is taking place in the headwaters area of the San Felipe Arroyo which becomes the Cañada Larga flowing into the Los Otates Arroyo at Tesoberachi and subsequently emptying into the Sahuaripa River at Baderi.
 The Mawechis that could be affected by any residual flows in this watershed would be San Felipe, La Tinaja, Tierra de Chalio, Tierra de Chatuz, Lower Tasajera, El Sobaco, Los Moloncos, La Redonda, Baderi, Naquehui and Batacomachi.